blakem64/Express.js-Note-Taker/README.md

 # Express.js-Note-Taker

   ## Description
-  This is application called "Note Taker" that is used to write and save notes.
+  This is an application called "Note Taker" that is used to write and save notes.
 It utilizes the Express.js backend to save and retrieve note-data from a JSON file.

 ## Installation
   This project along with detailed instructions can be found on Github